Understanding Your Employees: Spotlight on Millennials

 • Demonstrating and developing strong leadership

-• Where there are lots of Millennials, consider expanding the size of teams and appoint a strong team leader
+• Where there are many Millennials, consider expanding team sizes and appointing a strong team leader

 • Offering assistance with handling difficult people issues

-The Pew Research Center is currently working on a yearlong series of reports that will profile the generation known as Millennials -- reports that will enable employers to further understand the drivers and motivators to which this group responds.
+The Pew Research Center is currently working on a year-long series of reports that will profile the generation known as Millennials, enabling employers to gain a deeper understanding of the drivers and motivators that this group responds to.

-What are some ways you have succeeded working with Millennials in your organization?
+What are some ways you have succeeded in working with Millennials in your organization?

 Previous